DtxdF/AppJail.docs/docs/makejails/apply.md

 As you can see, we need to put `STAGE apply` before the instructions are executed.

-To apply this Makejail just execute `appjail apply`.
+To apply this Makejail just execute `appjail-apply(1)`.

 ```sh
 appjail apply xrdp Makejail.apply
 ```

-`appjail apply` does not require the jail to be started, it only needs an existing jail.
+`appjail-apply(1)` does not require the jail to be started, it only needs an existing jail.
 This implies that some instructions that are intended to be executed in a started jail should not work.

 ## Notes